rfo909/CFT/doc/Doc.md

 # Functionality

-The CFT programming language is thought to act as glue between library functions and objects (including user input) and running external programs in different ways.
+The CFT programming language is a glue between library functions and -objects, user input, and running external programs.

-CFT is object oriented in the sense that everything is objects.
-Entering the integer 1 on the command line, it is seen as an expression which resolves into a value object of type "int".
-All objects have member functions, for example the "bin()" function on integers, that returns the number as a binary string.
-The '$' is the CFT prompt.
+It is command line based, but complex functions are created using editors.

+The language is object oriented, with all values being objects.
+Here we call a function "bin()" inside an integer object.

 ```
 $ 1.bin